artosyadl/gulp_template/readme.md

 - **Platform-agnostic** - Integrations are built into all major IDEs and people are using gulp with PHP, .NET, Node.js, Java, and other platforms.
 - **Strong Ecosystem** - Use npm modules to do anything you want + over 2000 curated plugins for streaming file transformations
 - **Simple** - By providing only a minimal API surface, gulp is easy to learn and simple to use

-## Documentation

-For a Getting started guide, API docs, recipes, making a plugin, etc. check out our docs!

-- Need something reliable?
-Check out the [documentation for the current release](/docs/README.md)!
-- Want to help us test the latest and greatest?
-Check out the [documentation for the next release](https://github.com/gulpjs/gulp/tree/4.0)!

 ## Sample `gulpfile.js`